DecisionsDev/odm-embedded-jse-exec/docs/STEPS.md

 ![Deploy a RuleApp](ODM-RuleDesigner-1.0.png "Concept of operations")

-Now select the decoion service operation for which you want to generate the executable RuleApp archive, and where you choose to write it.
+Now select the decision service operation for which you want to generate the executable RuleApp archive, and where you choose to write it.

 ![Deploy a RuleApp](ODM-RuleDesigner-1.1.png "Concept of operations")